-Since Checkmk is being used in ever-larger environments, and in order to overcome the limitations of Nagios as described above, in 2013 we commenced a new development of our own core specifically for the Checkmk Enterprise Editions.
+Since Checkmk is being used in ever-larger environments, and in order to overcome the limitations of Nagios as described above, in 2013 we commenced a new development of our own core specifically for the commercial editions.
 The Checkmk Micro Core — or CMC — has not simply been created as a fork from Nagios, rather it has a complete code basis of its own.
-The CMC utilises a unique software architecture, and it has been perfectly-tailored for Checkmk.
-Its primary advantages are:
+The CMC utilizes a unique software architecture, and it has been perfectly-tailored for Checkmk.

 High efficiency when executing checks - This applies for active checks as well as Checkmk-based checks.
 In benchmarking, a desktop-PC (Core i7) achieved more than 600,000 checks per minute.

 Rapid activation of changes - A configuration with 20,000 hosts and 600,000 services can be loaded in 0,5 seconds.

-Configuration changes during live operations - Currently-running checks and live status connections are not interrupted.
+Configuration changes during live operations - Currently-running checks and Livestatus connections are not interrupted.
 The procedure is undetectable to monitoring users.